mizumm/asciidoc3/README.md

 (which can be almost any type of SGML/XML markup) can be customized and extended by the user.

 Prerequisites

 AsciiDoc3 is written in 100% pure Python3 so you need a Python interpreter (version 3.x or later) to execute asciidoc3).
 Python is installed by default in most Linux distributions.
 You can download Python from the official Python website http://www.python.org.

-Obtaining AsciiDoc
+Obtaining AsciiDoc3

-Documentation and installation instructions are on the AsciiDoc website http://asciidoc3.org/
+Documentation and installation instructions are on the AsciiDoc3 website http://asciidoc3.org/

 Tools

 Current AsciiDoc3 version tested on Ubuntu Linux 17.04 with:

 Python 3.5.2

 Copying